-Since founding Hard Money Bankers in 2007 and surviving every market cycle since the financial crisis, I have funded loans for thousands of first-time investors.
+Since founding Hard Money Bankers in 2007 and surviving every market cycle since the financial crisis, I have funded loans for many first-time real estate investors.
 Many had credit scores that would get laughed out of a bank.
-Here is what I can tell you: a 620 credit score does not automatically disqualify you from getting a fix and flip loan.
-Not even close.
-What matters SUBSTANTIALLY more is whether your deal makes sense.
+Here is what I can tell you: a 620 credit score (or even lower) does not automatically disqualify you from getting a fix and flip loan.
+What matters SUBSTANTIALLY more is whether your deal makes sense and you are able to execute on the project.

-This guide breaks down exactly what hard money lenders evaluate, why credit score matters less than you think, and how to position yourself for approval on your first flip.
+This guide breaks down exactly what hard money lenders look for, how they review your credit report and not just your credit score, and how to position yourself for approval on your first flip.

 In This Article